-For most companies, boards help provide oversight, resources, and experience to keep the company on the right path.
+For most companies, a board of directors (“the board”) helps provide oversight, resources, and experience to keep the company on the right path.
 But, for many founders, there’s no clear playbook on how to work with the board or how to make a great board meeting deck.
 If anything, boards tend to be a black box.

 We sat down with Woodrow “Woody” Levin, an experienced founder, lawyer, board member at DraftKings and most recently, the founder and CEO of Extend, to learn how the best companies work with their boards.
 Here’s what he had to say.